Skip to main content

 The increasing use of digital screens has heightened the importance of eye health (Image: Hamamatsu)

-Research from the University of Colorado suggests a method that “changes the surface shape of optical liquid” could improve OCT imaging to better detect eye and heart conditions.
+The University of Colorado suggests changing the "surface shape of optical liquid” could improve OCT imaging to better detect eye and heart conditions

 Register for FREE to keep reading